Educational Approaches using Emerging Computing Technologies

 (vi) gain from valuable interactions with research team members and other charter members of the consortium

-For additional information and interest in participation or sponsorship, please contact one of our program Co-Coordinators for Education:
+For additional information and interest in participation or sponsorship, please contact:

 The Seidenberg Division of Corporate Relations at Pace University